-All Games equipment such as tennis rackets and hockey sticks and games bags can all be stored in our locker system provided in each form room.
+All Games equipment, such as tennis rackets, hockey sticks, and Games bags, can be stored in the locker system provided in each form room.
 Sports kit should be taken home weekly for washing.

-During their first Games lessons, all Year 7 will compete in Inter-House Cross-Country.
-Furthermore, they will complete a basic set of tests in the following weeks (this will be communicated to the pupils after Cross-
+During their first Games lesson pupils will >

-Country).
-They will need trainers and astro boots, skort, t-shirt and white socks and, depending on the weather, fleece top and tracksuit bottoms.
-Pupils will find out what PE group they have been assigned after the first few weeks and the specific kit requirements for the remainder of the term.
-Earrings are not permitted for any PE lessons for health and safety reasons.
-If your daughter is planning on getting her ears pierced, please ensure this takes place at the start of the summer holidays to allow for healing.
+need trainers, astro boots, a skort, a PE T-shirt, and white socks.
+Depending on the weather, they may also need a fleece top and tracksuit bottoms.

+Pupils will be informed of their PE group assignments after the first few weeks, along with any specific kit requirements for the remainder of the term.

+Please note that earrings are not permitted during any PE lessons and cannot be taped for health and safety reasons.
+If your daughter is planning to have her ears pierced, please ensure this is done at the start of the summer holidays to allow sufficient time for healing.